 In his conclusion, Howe summarizes what he considers to be my “condemnation” of Evangelicals (without explaining why I said those things or arguing that any of them are false), and then asserts that I have been uncharitable in doing so.

 I appreciate Dr. Howe very much.
-He was one of the best professors I had at SES (a commonly shared opinion), and many of the most important things I learned in my time there were due to his teachings.
-I am sorry that he seems to have taken my journey so negatively and responded in a manner he admits is uncharitable.
+He was one of the best professors I had at SES, and many of the most important things I learned in my time there were due to his teachings.
+I am sorry that he seems to have taken my journey so personally and responded in a manner that even he admits is uncharitable.
 Whatever personal beef I might have had with individuals at SES, none were with him.
 I continue to think of him as a valuable colleague and Christian brother.
-Perhaps in the future we can meet over coffee and discuss these things as such.
+Perhaps in the future we can discuss these things as such.